lore/lore/README.md

 * [React Hot Loader](https://github.com/gaearon/react-hot-loader)/[React Transform](https://github.com/gaearon/react-transform-boilerplate)
 for making UI development a more fun and magical experience (even if it is [about to be sunset](https://medium.com/@dan_abramov/hot-reloading-in-react-1140438583bf)).
 * [Sails](https://github.com/balderdashy/sails) for showing that a framework can be both strongly opinionated and highly respectful.
-* [Rincon Strategies](http://www.rinconstrategies.io) for creating a React community in Tucson and for always building apps that emphasize the importance of the user experience.
-I’m constantly learning :)
+* [Lerna](https://github.com/lerna/lerna/) for providing a sane solution for managing a monorepo.
 * [Storcery](http://storcery.io) for providing the environment, discussion and impetus that gave birth to Lore.
 * [April Zero](http://aprilzero.com) for showing just how beautiful web apps can be.
 Your creation continues to inspire.
 * [Backbone](https://github.com/jashkenas/backbone) for a wonderfully well-thought-out interface for an API abstraction tier.